District Forms & Permits

-Resident registration begins Monday, April 30 at 8:30am online and in person at Community Center, Birchwood Recereation Center, and Falcon Park Recreation Center.
+Fall resident registration begins Monday, July 23 at 8:30am online and in person at Community Center, Birchwood Recereation Center, and Falcon Park Recreation Center.

-Resident registration begins Tuesday, May 15 at 8:30am online and in person at Community Center, Birchwood Recereation Center, and Falcon Park Recreation Center.
+Fall non-resident registration begins Tuesday, August 7 at 8:30am online and in person at Community Center, Birchwood Recereation Center, and Falcon Park Recreation Center.

 Volunteer Application & Waiver

 Volunteers must complete and submit a Volunteer Application and successfully pass a criminal background check.
 Volunteer applications are available at any Palatine Park District facility and on the Volunteer Opportunities page.

 Planning a wedding, family reunion, birthday party, retirement celebration, meeting, or group gathering?
 The Palatine Park District has the perfect venue for your next event.
 Whether you’re looking for an intimate setting at our golf course clubhouse, an outdoor shelter with considerable open space, or a performance space with an auditorium capacity for 400+ guests, our parks and facilities have just what you are looking for!

 Special Use Permit

 Special Use Permit Application must accompany a park or facility rental agreement form and be submitted with the rental agreement to the park or facility scheduling staff for review.
 The special use permit application will be forwarded to the office of the Executive Director for review and pending approval.
 The application must be filed with the Executive Director not less than fifteen (15) business days prior to the scheduled use.
 The review and pending approval will be determined within seven (7) days after formal filing or after approval by the Park Board of Commissioners where applicable.
 Special use permit applications will not be accepted in advance of rental reservations.